civo/docs/content/docs/compute/custom-image.md

 ---
 sidebar_position: 5
-title: Use Custom Disk Images
+title: Custom disk images
-description: Learn how to upload and manage your own custom disk images for Civo instances using the Civo CLI.
+description: Learn how to upload and manage your own custom disk images for CivoStack Enterprise private region instances using the Civo CLI.
 ---

 import Tabs from '@theme/Tabs';